 The first line of code in the above snippet declares the UdpEchoServerHelper.
 As usual, this isn't the application itself, it is an object used to help us create the actual applications.
 One of our conventions is to place required Attributes in the helper constructor.
 In this case, the helper can't do anything useful unless it is provided with a port number that the client also knows about.
 Rather than just picking one and hoping it all works out, we require the port number as a parameter to the constructor.
 The constructor, in turn, simply does a SetAttribute with the passed value.
-You can, if desired, set the "Port" Attribute to another value later.
+If you want, you can set the "Port" Attribute to another value later using SetAttribute.

 Similar to many other helper objects, the UdpEchoServerHelper object has an Install method.
 It is the execution of this method that actually causes the underlying echo server application to be instantiated and attached to a node.
 Interestingly, the Install method takes a NodeContainter as a parameter just as the other Install methods we have seen.
 This is actually what is passed to the method even though it doesn't look so in this case.
-There is a C++ implicit conversion at work here.
+There is a C++ implicit conversion at work here that takes the result of nodes.Get (1) (which returns a smart pointer to a node object - Ptr<Node>) and uses that in a constructor for an unnamed NodeContainer that is then passed to Install.
+If you are ever at a loss to find a particular method signature in C++ code that compiles and runs just fine, look for these kinds of implicit conversions.